jolitti/adventofcode/2022/comment.md

 Very fun day nonetheless, hopefully tomorrow I have time to solve tomorrow's before the next comes out.

+Now that I think about it, I could've solved part 2 by starting from the top and exploring until i found an "a"

 ---

 ## To be continued